-If Code 1's display functions mode has been entered (second digit set to 6), the display will cycle between Code 1 and the display functions mode each time the PROGRAM button is pressed.
-To leave the cycle, the Code 1 digits must be reset to [000].
+If Code 1's display modes have been entered (second digit set to 5, 6, or 7), the display will cycle between Code 1 and the display functions mode each time the PROGRAM button is pressed.
+To leave the cycle, the Code 1 digits must be reset to any relevant function between [X00] to [X20].
 This takes you into Code 2.